 The history of spices in Morocco

 Spices are the essential element of Moroccan cuisine.
-You don’t have to explore the country deeper to realize this, as you will easily spot freshly coloured mounds of spices in the streets and souks (markets) across the region.
+You don’t have to explore the country deeper to realize this, as you will easily spot freshly coloured mounds of spices in the streets of Moroccan Medinas and souks (markets) across the cities of Morocco.

 The Moroccan spices have a unique smell and are recommended to be used after they are freshly ground.
 The spices can be obtained from dried fruits, seeds, bark, roots, or vegetative substance and are used mainly for colouring, flavouring, or food preservation.
 Sometimes a specific spice can be used in cuisine to conceal other flavours.
 In some cases, these spices can also be used for medical purposes; for example, garlic can is used often as an antibiotic.